By subscribing to the 2020/21 service you will receive fortnightly collections of garden waste from 6 April 2020 to 4 April 2021.

-The quickest and easiest way to sign up is online by visiting garden waste collection (apply or renew).
+The quickest and easiest way to sign up is online by visiting Garden waste collection .
 We can accept payment by debit or credit card.
 If you are unable to pay using this method please contact us to discuss alternatives.

 No. The annual charge is for a single bin and applies to all households regardless of personal circumstances.

 No. If you join part way through the year the full rate will still apply.